avafab/URLMediaPlayer/README.md

-# Android URL Media Player Activity
+# Android URL Mp3 Media Player
 ##Give an mp3 URL and an image URL to Media Player Activity and it will render a nice player for you!
 Just copy and paste URLMediaPlayerActivity.java into your code and pass the URLs to it using an intent.